noahjkrueger/KBMSTR/README.md

 It is required for analyzing or generating a keyboard layout.
 The value for this argument is a path the the directory that houses the datasets to use.
 This argument is ignored if the [display](#display) argument is present.

-#### char_checkpoint
-This argument is an Integer representation of how many characters the program should iterate through when calculating the fitness of any one keyboard.
-When this threshold is met, the accumulated cost so far is checked against the accumulated cost of the best keyboard at this point.
-If it is greater than the best keyboard cost at this point, the calculation of the keyboard is stopped as we heuristically consider this keyboard worse than the best.
-This often saves computation time, but can lead to potentially discarding a better keyboard if the value is too low.
-The larger the dataset, the larger this number should be.
-This value is defaulted to 100,000.
-This argument is ignored if the [return_to_home](#the-return_to_home-flag) in the configuration is set to True, or if the [display](#display) or [analyze](#analyze) arguments are present.

 #### name
 The value of this argument is a string and will be the name of the keyboard outputted, the file